 - An atom consisting of a closed shell of valence electrons will usually be chemically inert.

 - A valence electron can either absorb or release energy in the form of a photon.

 - Valence electrons also determine the electrical conductivity of an element.
-Depending in this nature elements can be a metal, nonmetal, or a metalloid.
+Depending on the nature of elements can be metal, non-metal, or metalloid.

 Another way to find or determine valence electrons is by knowing the electronic configuration.

 However, if we take the transition metals (groups 3-12), finding the valence electron is quite complicated.
 These elements’ atomic structure is rigid and the d subshell is incomplete and sits lower than the outer shell.

 Here is a list of the number of valence electrons present in the different groups.